-BlackBerry Messenger for Android and iOS user guides surfaceAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Messenger for Android and iOS user guides surfaceAlex Wagner - Editorial Director of News and Content

 BlackBerry announced back in May that its popular BlackBerry Messenger service would launch on Android and iOS sometime this summer, but since then the company has been silent about the apps and the timing of their release.
 Today we got one tiny step closer to seeing BBM make its way onto non-BlackBerry platforms, though, as BlackBerry has posted user guides for both the Android and iOS versions of BBM.